kaby76/Trash/tranalyze/readme.md

 _Output_

-	4 occurrences of a Antlr - nonterminal def
+	6 occurrences of Antlr - nonterminal def
-	1 occurrences of a Antlr - nonterminal ref
+	7 occurrences of Antlr - nonterminal ref
-	1 occurrences of a Antlr - keyword
+	1 occurrences of Antlr - keyword
-	3 occurrences of a Antlr - literal
+	5 occurrences of Antlr - literal
 	Rule start is NonEmpty
 	Rule unused is NonEmpty
+	Rule infinite0 is NonEmpty
+	Rule infinite1 is NonEmpty
-	Rule infinite is NonEmpty
+	Rule infinite2 is NonEmpty
 	Rule empty is Empty
+	Rule infinite1 is malformed.
+It does not derive a string with referencing itself.
-	Rule infinite is malformed.
+	Rule infinite2 is malformed.
 It does not derive a string with referencing itself.

 # Current version